sleepyjaree/cdp/source/COMP170/2020Spring/week4.rst

 .. figure:: images/coyote.jpg

-   A compeling presentation of the difference between the while-loop and the do-loop.
+   A compelling presentation of the difference between the while-loop and the do-loop.
    Source unknown; most verifiable citation: `Reddit, 2019 <https://www.reddit.com/r/ProgrammerHumor/comments/a5mghb/the_importance_of_knowing_how_to_correctly_use/>`_.

 Loop demos